 On the other hand, the label 'Lead' represents the lead method, which selects the beginning of each document.
+It is a baseline method provided by the task organizers.
 Other plots correspond to other participants' systems.
-Note that it is left to participants to decide whether to use the questions in topic information.
+Note that it is left to participants to decide whether to use the questions in topic information for generating summaries.
 Thus, there may exist systems which do not use the questions.
+It also has to be noted that there are no manually-created extracts supplied by the task organizers other than the model extracts, unlike the evaluation in the following section.
 The task organizer also provided the coverage of systems' summary based on subjective assessment by the five creators of model summaries.
 The averages are shown in Figure 7.